Digital Product Development Glossary

 From then on, when you send me data, you would run it through an encryption algorithm which would use that key.
 Only you and I have that key, so if someone tried to decrypt your message to me without it, all they would see back is garbage and nonsense.

-As opposed to a production environment, the staging environment is where you can test new features or fixes to your app without fear of breaking the live version.
+As opposed to a production environment, the staging (or sandbox) environment is where you can test new features or improvements to your app without fear of breaking the live version.
 It’s a near-exact replica of the production environment, which gives you a chance to see how a new feature may work once it is deployed to all users.

 TestFlight is what developers use to distribute beta versions of an app on iOS.
 TestFlight is officially supported by Apple, which makes it relatively simple for developers to get a test version of your app into your hands.